Toward improved property prediction of 2D materials using many-body quantum Monte Carlo methods: DMC Properties of 2D Materials

-We extended our approach to 2D GaS$_{x}$Se$_{1-x}$ alloys \cite{10.1063/5.0070423}, since alloying is a promising technique to control the properties of single and few layer structures \cite{ingaalloy,KANLI201913,TiS,C7CP06750J,Li-ads,photoresp,ersan-alloy,ataca-alloy}, which includes PTMCs\cite{Hosseini_Almadvari_2020,wines-nitride,PhysRevB.102.075414,doi:10.1002/adma.201601184,bowing}.
-Studying alloys with accurate computational methods is a difficult endeavor because usually the local atomic ordering and stoichiometry of the different alloyed structures is unknown.
-In order to tackle this issue, ab-initio methods have been coupled with methods such as Cluster Expansion to construct the energy hull diagram of an alloy system, which alloys us to determine if a structure is thermodynamically stable and possibly exist in nature \cite{atat}.
+We extended our approach to 2D GaS$_{x}$Se$_{1-x}$ alloys \cite{10.1063/5.0070423} since alloying is a promising technique to control the properties of single- and few-layer structures,\cite{ingaalloy,KANLI201913,TiS,C7CP06750J,Li-ads,photoresp,ersan-alloy,ataca-alloy} which includes PTMCs.\cite{Hosseini_Almadvari_2020,wines-nitride,PhysRevB.102.075414,doi:10.1002/adma.201601184,bowing} Studying alloys with accurate computational methods is a difficult endeavor because usually the local atomic ordering and stoichiometry of the different alloyed structures are unknown.
+To tackle this issue, ab initio methods have been coupled with methods such as cluster expansion to construct the energy hull diagram of an alloy system, which allows us to determine whether a structure is thermodynamically stable and possibly can exist in nature.\cite{atat}

 In this work, we designed a high-throughput workflow to compute the energy hull diagram of an alloy system with QMC methods, using 2D GaS$_{x}$Se$_{1-x}$ as a case study.
-To achieve this, we proposed a method we deem \textit{Jastrow sharing}, which involves recycling the optimized Jastrow parameters between various alloys with different stoichiometries.
+To achieve this, we proposed a method we call \textit{Jastrow sharing}, which involves recycling the optimized Jastrow parameters between various alloys with different stoichiometries.
 Specifically, we optimized the Jastrow parameters of the alloy with the smallest Wigner-Seitz radius and used those parameters for other structures of interest in the alloy system.
-We demonstrated that this eliminates the need for unnecessary VMC Jastrow optimization simulations and can reduce the total computational time by 1/4 (75 $\%$ of the original computational time).
-After testing the validity of this \textit{Jastrow sharing} approach, we went on to compute the alloy formation energies with DMC (extrapolated to the thermodynamic limit) for selected points on the energy hull diagram.
-This method can easily be implemented for other 2D alloy systems where the Jastrow sensitivities of the pseudopotentials of the atoms in the system are low, which can eventually aid in accurate studies of more complex alloy systems (i.e. alloying 2D transition metal oxide materials).
+We demonstrated that this eliminates the need for unnecessary VMC Jastrow optimization simulations and can reduce the total computational time by 1/4.
+After testing the validity of this Jastrow sharing approach, we went on to compute the alloy formation energies with DMC (extrapolated to the thermodynamic limit) for selected points on the energy hull diagram (see Fig. \ref{gasse}).
+This method can easily be implemented for other 2D alloy systems where the Jastrow sensitivities of the pseudopotentials of the atoms in the system are low, which can eventually aid in accurate studies of more complex alloy systems (i.e., alloying 2D transition metal oxide materials).
 Additional information from this study can be found in Ref. \onlinecite{10.1063/5.0070423}.

-\subsubsection{Spin-orbit effects, topological states}
+\subsubsection{Spin-Orbit Effects, Topological States}